espressif/esp-iot-solution/examples/bluetooth/ble_services/ble_cts/README.md

 It uses Bluetooth controller based on BLE connection management.

-This example aims at understanding BLE Body Composition service and BLE connection management APIs.
+This example aims at understanding BLE Current Time Service and BLE connection management APIs.

 To test this demo, any BLE scanner app can be used.